cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 8.
-The school has a clear policy on smartphone / device usage in school.
+The school has a clear policy on smartphone / device usage in school which I am required to monitor within school.
       responses:
         - answer: Strongly agree
         - answer: Agree